Danish girl names: the best female names from Denmark

 Danish girl names and their meanings

-Not only do Danish girl names sound beautiful, but they also have interesting and appealing origins.
-Let’s discover some of the meanings behind the top ten names and why they are great choices.
+Let’s discover some of the meanings behind some of the most popular names to see why they are such great choices.

 Ella